Social media used to be a shot in the dark for ecommerce brands.

 On Instagram, Jumper still takes your buyers off your profile – but only momentarily, and directly to a checkout chat sequence on the Instagram app.

 The alternative usually involves sending your customer to a storefront page or product listing and asking them to complete the sale themselves.

 Think about your experiences with helpful sales assistants versus browsing through a big, empty department store.
 Only one is quick, easy, and satisfying.

-Step 1: Select “products” on your jumper dashboard
+Step 1: Select Sales Channels > Instagram on your Jumper dashboard

 Log into your jumper account.
-Select “products” from the left sidebar, and you’ll be taken to a your products overview page.
+Select Sales Channels > Instagram from the left sidebar.

-For a “link in bio”, insert your jumper product link from Step 4 into your Instagram bio.
+For a “link in bio”, insert your Jumper product link from Step 2 into your Instagram bio.

 To get there, click on your profile and select the gear icon to edit.
 Here’s what you should see: